-A Tailor-Made Health Plan (TMHP) was defined as a set of tailor-made recommendations at farm scale made by the farm veterinarian.
-Recommendations could be biosecurity measures that were unimplemented not implemented by the farmer and prioritized by veterinarians considering the farm context (Levallois et al., 2022).
+A Tailor-Made Health Plan (TMHP) was defined as a set of tailor-made recommendations at farm scale.
+Recommendations could be biosecurity measures that were unimplemented and prioritized by veterinarians considering the farm context (Levallois et al., 2022).
 Other recommendations than biosecurity measures could be formulated considering the farm context and in particular the presence of health disorders.
 Recommendations were recorded systematically by the first author.

 We defined two distinct types of TMHP with: i) measures recommended to improve one specific targeted health disorder present in the farm (thereafter named TMHP{disorder}) or ii) measures recommended to prevent pathogen introduction or circulation not targeting a specific disorder (thereafter named TMHP{prev}).
 In the perspective of the assessment, we considered that only one single health disorder was targeted per TMHP{disorder}.
 If several distinct health disorders were targeted in one farm, several TMHP{disorder} were distinguished.
-Therefore, for a given farm, veterinarians could either formulate i) one TMHP{disorder}, ii) several TMHP{disorder}, iii) one TMHP{prev}, iv) one TMHP{disorder} and one TMHP{prev} or v) several TMHP{disorder} and one TMHP{prev}.
+Therefore, for a given farm, veterinarians could either formulate i) one TMHP{disorder}, iii) several TMHP{disorder}, iii) one TMHP{prev}, iv) one TMHP{disorder} and one TMHP{prev} or v) several TMHP{disorder} and one TMHP{prev}.